superTongTong/Region_segmentation/README.md

 **-o name_of_output_folder**:
 you can give a output folder name, the code will create the folder which you named, and save all the output files under this output folder.
 The output folder will have same structure as input folder.
-## Action to set_up python code working environment:
+## Steps for set_up python code working environment:
 1. Download git repo.
 2. Install pycharm
 3. Create virtual environment.